DavidN22/AI-Data-Model-Tool/README.md

     ```bash
     npm start
     ```
-   Visit [localhost:8000](http://localhost:8000/) to see the application
+   Visit [localhost:8000](http://localhost:8000/) to see the application and select the dropdown on which AI model you want to use!

 5. Start building!